JuliLitv/Project_DA/README.md

 <h2>References</h2>
 About BRFSS.
+Accessed from: <a href= 'https://www.cdc.gov/brfss/about/index.htm'>brfss</a>
-Accessed from: https://www.cdc.gov/brfss/about/index.htm The BRFSS Data User Guide.
-Accessed from:https://www.cdc.gov/brfss/data_documentation/pdf/UserguideJune2013.pdf
+The BRFSS Data User Guide.
+Accessed from:<a href=https://www.cdc.gov/brfss/data_documentation/pdf/UserguideJune2013.pdf >UserguideJune2013.pdf</a>
 </pre>
 </body>
 </html>